ssfsx17/sky-islands/core.md

 - Range: 30 feet
 - Target: Single
 - If your Magic Accuracy is higher than the target's Magic Evasion, then add the Elemental Weakness status condition to the target for the chosen element.
 Crystal element cannot be used for this technique.
+  - **Elemental Weakness: <Specific>** - Incoming damage from the specified element bypasses your armor.
+The most recent application of this status removes all previous applications.

 #### Rating 10